 +The Three First Shape Puzzles: These puzzles are made of solid cherry wood with three shapes for baby to practice: circle, square, and triangle.
 Start by introducing the circle shape (with base) in conjunction with the single circle puzzle.
 Progress to introducing the square puzzle, then the triangle.
 Once baby can replace all shapes individually, he/she is ready for the challenge of working on the puzzles altogether.
 This is referred to as the skill of shape discrimination.
 Babies typically reach this milestone somewhere around the 10-12 month mark.
 Dimensions: pieces- 1.75" bases- 2.5"

 +The Three Peg Block: Once your child has mastered removing an object and placing it back, he/she is ready for the skill of size discrimination!
 We have kept this block simple: 3 cylinders of varying sizes, from largest diameter to smallest.
 Each cylinder is made of a different wood type to further emphasize the different diameters for the child.
 Wood types used are maple, cherry, and walnut.
 Natural wood tones, rather than stain, produce the color variances in the cylinders.
-The block is made of oak or cherry most often, but wood types may vary for the block depending on supply.
+The block is made of cherry.
 Dimensions: 2" x 2" x 5"

 You may notice very slight variances or imperfections in our products, as these toys are handmade.
 If you ever have any issues with your products, do not hesitate to contact us.
 We will make sure that you are 100% satisfied with your products every time.